Myana03/JobHub/README.md

 ### Testing and Verification

 - **Verification with Postman**: Rigorously tested API endpoints using Postman, ensuring reliability and functionality across various HTTP methods (GET, POST).

+Note : head to master branch for code